Our Services

 Helpful Resources

-Blue light exposure from nighttime skincare masks can suppress melatonin production by up to 60 percent, shift your circadian rhythm, and result in difficulty falling asleep, restless nights, and next day fatigue.
-See below for safer evening alternatives like red light therapy and practical tips to protect your sleep.
+Yes.
+Blue light exposure from nighttime skincare masks can suppress melatonin production by up to 60%, shift your circadian rhythm, and lead to trouble falling asleep, restless nights, and next-day fatigue.
+Safer evening alternatives include red light therapy, which supports skin goals without interfering with sleep hormones.

 Our bodies run on a roughly 24-hour cycle called the circadian rhythm.
 Light exposure is one of the main cues that sets this internal clock.
 While some light therapies can support skin health or mood, using blue light masks at night may disrupt sleep and overall well‐being.
 This guide explains how blue light affects your circadian rhythm, compares it to red light therapy, and offers practical tips to protect your sleep.